-->

 Our little gem

-The winery is a small jewel of sustainable architecture: completely embedded in the rock, it enjoys unparalleled thermal insulation, perfect for the production of wine with a very low environmental impact.
-The wine-making room, where our wines come to life and the refinement area where they slowly age for years, are in direct contact with the rock, giving it quiet, temperature and constant humidity throughout the year.
-On the upper floor there is the "fruttaio" for drying, which thanks to its higher position guarantees a natural ventilation to the grapes stored to wither.
+The winery is a small jewel of sustainable architecture: completely embedded in the rock, it enjoys unparalleled thermal insulation, perfect for producing wine with a very low environmental impact.
+The winemaking room, where our wines come to life, and the barrel room where they slowly refine for years, are in direct contact with the rock, giving them tranquility, constant temperature and humidity throughout the year.
+On the upper floor is the drying room, which thanks to its higher position guarantees natural ventilation to the grapes left to dry.

 Slow and natural.